 This article is the second of a four-part series addressing Db2 for z/OS and modern development utilizing an Agile methodology and DevOps processes.
-To read the other two articles please follow these links:
+To read the other three articles please follow these links:

 In this article we try to define modern development terms in a manner which people most familiar with Db2 for z/OS might better understand.
 While Db2 for z/OS is not the first database that comes to mind when considering a DevOps development methodology, there is no reason why it shouldn’t be!